 PIPEDA imposes heightened levels of care with respect to sensitive personal information.
 PIPEDA does not define what constitutes sensitive personal information, but clarifies that any information can be sensitive depending on context.
 PIPEDA lists medical records and income records as examples of personal information which will almost always be considered sensitive.
-The OPC Interpretation Bulletin on Safeguards ('the Safeguard Guidance') clarifies that the following types of information constitutes sensitive personal information: • medical information - considered highly sensitive; • financial information - considered highly sensitive;
+The OPC Interpretation Bulletin on Safeguards ('the Safeguard Guidance') and the OPC Policy Position on Online Behavioural Advertising clarifies that the following types of information constitutes sensitive personal information:

+• medical information - considered highly sensitive;